 "I appreciate how quickly a press can be done with this one (if one needs to get a meal made in less than 25-30 minutes), as well as the fact that none of the components ever needs to be washed by hand." — Rachel Werner, Product Tester

 Assembly instructions not in English

-Made of sycamore wood, this is a prime choice for foodies who dig making tofu from scratch.
-The interior box can be used to make up to 3 pounds of homemade tofu per batch.
-The next steps involve adjusting the pressure of the top screw in the lid to compress homemade (or store-bought) tofu until the desired level of firmness is achieved.
-Consumers have also used this to prepare other vegetarian foods, like dried bean curd and bean skin.
+A prime choice for culinary pros or seasoned home chefs who adore DIY foodie projects like making tofu from scratch, this press also stands out because it is made from porous wood.
+The interior box can also be used to make up to three pounds of tofu per batch.
+The main draw, of course, is the ability to adjust the pressure of the top screw in the lid to compress homemade (or store-bought) tofu until the desired level of firmness is achieved.
+Other vegetarian foods it may come in handy for when preparing are dried bean curd and bean skin.

 Drip tray included